dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-SDK-branches.md

 1. Create the new branch based off of the current one.
    E.g. `src/sdk/9.0.1xx` to `src/sdk/9.0.2xx`
-2. Adjust versions, point the new band to the new runtime intermediate package. ❓❓❓ This doesn't make sense
+2. Remove sources of shared components, adjust versions and point the new band to the intermediate packages of shared components from the last release.
 3. Configure Maestro subscriptions between new VMR bands and their individual repository counterparts.
+4. If there are at least 3 bands, configure subscriptions of the currently released band to consume the intermediates of the `1xx` band.
-4. Maestro flows the changes from the VMR and creates the appropriate branches in the individual repositories.
+5. Maestro flows the changes from the VMR and creates the appropriate branches in the individual repositories.

+This makes sure that the new (preview) band is locked down to use the latest released shared components and that the a newly released bands will start getting the newest shared components built in the `1xx` branch.

 ## Release

-🚧 WIP

-> TODO - note: However, we need to make sure the shared bits are the same in each released SDK branch – we’d say the SDK branches would be coherent then.
-We also need to make sure that changes made to the shared components in VMR’s SDK branches are flown everywhere appropriately.
+On a release day, we need to make sure the SDK branches are coherent.
+This means that the lastly published intermediates from the `1xx` branch have flown to all of the other SDK band branches.
+For that to happen, we need to enable the package flow for the preview band and consume the newest bits to validate everything.

+Since the shared components were built only once and stored inside of the intermediates, we can assemble the packages from all band branches and release them together.